 We continue to place significant emphasis on expanding our sales and marketing efforts to video service providers and home entertainment OEMs in Asia, Latin America and Europe.
 In the markets for video services we include cable, satellite, IPTV and OTT service providers.
 In recent years, we have seen a significant change in our markets with the rise of the direct-to-consumer streaming video apps that are enabled on smart TVs and streaming devices as well as advanced set-top boxes.
 This has resulted in a change in mix in our customer base, especially in the U.S., where our traditional customers in cable and satellite have been complimented with new customers in the digital media streaming domain.
-For example, during the fourth quarter of 2020, we announced an MFi-certified, AppleTV remote control for the Multichannel Video Programming Distributor ("MVPD") market allowing subscribers access to subscription-based channels through an OTT streaming platform, such as AppleTV.
+Today our portfolio includes universal control products compatible with Apple's TVOS and Google's AndroidTV platforms designed for the Multichannel Video Programming Distributor ("MVPD") market allowing subscribers access to subscription-based channels through hybrid and OTT streaming platforms.

 Additionally, some of our current customers have successfully introduced media streaming services and expanded their footprint to new end-users.
-Tivo Stream, Comcast Flex and Dish Sling are examples of current customer offerings of these types of services.
+Tivo Stream, Comcast Flex and DISH Sling are examples of current customer offerings of these types of services.